What can you personally do when Christian discipleship calls you to care for God’s gift of creation?

 CHOOSE FAITH-CONSISTENT SUSTAINABLE LIFESTYLES

 Living the Change doesn’t have all the answers to these questions, but encouraging and equipping the Christian community to step out and make personal sustainable lifestyle commitments motivated from a heart of faithful discipleship is part of the solution.
 While looking squarely in the face of overwhelming ecological problems, making personal faith-consistent lifestyle choices is something each one of us has the power to do in little ways, and sometimes in big ways.
-This is especially true if sustainable living choices are made in one of Living the Change’s three high impact lifestyle areas–diet, transportation, and energy.
-To learn more about our three high impact lifestyle areas click this link.
+This is especially true if sustainable living choices are made in one of three high impact lifestyle areas–diet, transportation, and energy.

 Reducing ENERGY use and transitioning to clean renewable energy sources can save up to 1.6 tonnes of CO per year per person.